thunderbird/developer-docs/thunderbird-development/fixing-a-bug/care-and-feeding-of-the-tree.md

 If it looks like a Thunderbird developer is responsible for causing a problem, contact them or their reviewer.
 If neither can be found and there's a serious failure, consider backing out their changes.
 Check whether you're right first – finding out your work has been backed out overnight is not the nicest way to start a day.

-When performing a backout, use the `hg oops` command (part of the `mozext` extension from [Mozilla’s Version Control Tools](https://mozilla-version-control-tools.readthedocs.io)).
-The extension needs to be enabled in your `.hgrc` file as described in [Landing A Patch](landing-a-patch.md).
+When performing a backout, use the `git revert` command.

-For backing out a single revision, use `hg oops -er <rev>`.
+For backing out a single revision, use `git revert <sha1>`.
 This will open an editor with a commit message started.
-Add a reason for the backout like:
+Update the commit message as follows:

 ```
 Backed out changeset def0af88e262 (bug 1359017) for mochitest failures. r=backout
 ```

-For multiple revisions, `hg oops` can condense the backout to a single commit with the `-s` argument like `hg oops -esr 2f665a0a379f -r 478cffed4b5f`.
+To condense the backout of multiple changes to a single commit, you can use `git revert <oldest-sha>^..<newest-sha>` for contiguous changes, or `git revert <sha1> <sha2> <sha3>` for non-contiguous changes.

 After pushing the backout, update the bug in Bugzilla:

 * Mention the reason for the backout.
-* Link to the backout commit starting with https://hg.mozilla.org
+* Link to the backout commit starting with https://github.com/thunderbird/thunderbird-desktop
 * Link to the push in Treeherder
 * Set the NEEDINFO flag in Bugzilla to make sure the patch author sees it.